Achieving Dexterous Bidirectional Interaction in Uncertain Conditions for Medical Robotics: Control Overview

-The IC comprises a superimposition of four independent controllers, and all except the NLPD can be switched on and off without affecting the system stability.
+The IC comprises a superimposition of five independent controllers, and all except the NLPD can be switched on and off without affecting the system's stability \cite{tiseo2023safe,Wen2022}.
 However, they might impact the accuracy and responsiveness of the replica.
-The replica torque command is computed as follows:

-$\bm{C}$ and $\bm{G}$ compensate for the nonlinear dynamics of the robot (i.e., centrifugal, Coriolis and gravitational forces).
-The PD is a passive impedance controller pulling the robot toward the desired joint configuration, and the implementation details are in Appendix. $\bm{q}$ and $\bmd{q}$ are the measured joint positions and velocities for the robot arm; $\bm{q}^d$ is the desired joint positions computed by MA. $\bm{J}_{\text{l}}$ is the Jacobian at the desired interaction location for the arm.
-NLPD is the FIC that ensures the stability of the robot, $\bm{J}_{\text{w}}$ is the Jacobians at the end-effector for the replica robot; $\bm{x}$ is the measured Cartesian pose and $\bm{\nu}$ is the vector of the measured velocities.
+These controllers are a feed-forward load compensation, a postural joint space PD controller, a nonlinear compensation of the robot dynamics, and a relative Cartesian controller.
+This last controller is turned on only for the bimanual experiments, and it enhances the arms coordination.